darkeclipz/algorithmic-world-building/README.md

 The [implementation of the algorithm](https://www.shadertoy.com/view/Xlccz2) can be viewed live at ShaderToy.
 There is also a [smooth colored version](https://www.shadertoy.com/view/ltcyRj).

 ![Voronoi smooth](screenshots/voronoi-2.png)

+Besides pretty images, Nick Berry explains a few very cool use cases:

+> If your job was to build a nuclear waste storage depot and a crieterion was that it had to be as far away as possible from any city, you can see how it must be located on a Voronoi edge.
+Maybe you have to fly your spy plane across a country and want to select a path that is the furthest distance away from every radar station to minimize the chance that you are detected.
+A maximally clear path will follow the lines edges of a Voronoi tessellation.
+Do you need to traverse a battlefield keeping a maximal distance for a group of snipers?